Close Menu

 Celebrating Christmas As Culture and Not As Religion

-Some argue that Christmas today is more like a cultural festival than religious one.
+Some argue that Christmas today is more like a cultural festival than a religious one.
 But even if viewed as a cultural event, what about many of its symbols and traditions — like the Christmas tree, carols, and nativity scenes— that still carry religious significance?
-We should be careful as Muslims and don’t spoil our faith all because of unnecessary celebrations.
+We should be careful as Muslims and not spoil our faith all because of unnecessary celebrations.

 “And do not follow what you have no knowledge of.
 Indeed, the hearing, the sight, and the heart—about all those [one] will be questioned.”